Esther-Wavinya/eastfacilities/README.md

 Use [Vite](https://vite.dev/) for React Tooling.
 Then:
-Check version of npm and node, npm --version and node --version respectfully.
+Check version of npm and node, `npm --version` and `node --version` respectfully.
 Otherwise download [Node](https://nodejs.org/en/download)

-cd the location you would like to put your project, either Desktop or Downloads or Documents,,, then run 'npm create vite@latest eastfacilities -- --template react'
+cd the location you would like to put your project, either Desktop or Downloads or Documents,,, then run `npm create vite@latest eastfacilities -- --template react`

 Open the project in the VS Code.
-On the terminal run 'npm install' and run the code 'npm run dev' this will give you the local host server where to see your project as you make changes.
+On the terminal run `npm install` and run the code `npm run dev` this will give you the local host server where to see your project as you make changes.

 ## Global Styles
 - Less lines of Code for Styling in CSS under index.css in both assets and public folders
 - These styles speed up development, avoid repeating code
 - [Normalize.css](https://necolas.github.io/normalize.css/)
-- small CSS file that provides cross-browser consistency in the default styling of HTML elements 'npm install normalize.css'
+- small CSS file that provides cross-browser consistency in the default styling of HTML elements
+- 'npm install normalize.css'
--import "normaliza.css" in index.js
+- import "normaliza.css" in index.js
 SET BEFORE "index.css"
 - replace contents of index.css